Sonobe: History

+Description

 Each individual unit is folded from a square sheet of paper, of which only one face is visible in the finished module; many ornamented variants of the plain Sonobe unit that expose both sides of the paper have been designed.

-The Sonobe unit has the shape of a parallelogram with 45 and 135 degrees angles, divided by creases into two diagonal tabs at the ends and two corresponding pockets within the inscribed center square.
+The Sonobe unit has the shape of a parallelogram with 45º and 135º angles, divided by creases into two diagonal tabs at the ends and two corresponding pockets within the inscribed center square.
 The system can build a wide range of three-dimensional geometric forms by docking these tabs into the pockets of adjacent units.
 Three interconnected Sonobe units will form an open-bottomed triangular pyramid with an equilateral triangle for the open bottom, and isosceles right triangles as the other three faces.
 It will have a right-angle apex (equivalent to the corner of a cube) and three tab/pocket flaps protruding from the base.
 This particularly suits polyhedra that have equilateral triangular faces: Sonobe modules can replace each notional edge of the original deltahedron by the central diagonal fold of one unit and each equilateral triangle with a right-angle pyramid consisting of one half each of three units, without dangling flaps.
 The pyramids can be made to point inwards; assembly is more difficult but some cases of encroaching can be obviously prevented.

-The simplest shape made of these pyramids, often called "Toshie's Jewel" (shown on the right), is named after origami enthusiast Toshie Takahama.
+The simplest shape made of these pyramids, often called "Toshie's Jewel" (shown above), is named after origami artist Toshie Takahama, who first printed a diagram of this in her 1974 book Creative Life with Creative Origami.
 It is a three-unit hexahedron built around the notional scaffold of a flat equilateral triangle (two "faces", three edges); the protruding tab/pocket flaps are simply reconnected on the underside, resulting in two triangular pyramids joined at the base, a triangular bipyramid.

-The most popular intermediate model is the triakis icosahedron, shown below.
+A popular intermediate model is the triakis icosahedron, shown below.
 It requires 30 units to build.